aboutcode-org/scancode.io/docs/scancodeio-settings.rst

 -------------------------

 This setting defines the additional locations ScanCode.io will search for pipelines.
-This should be set to a list of strings that contain full paths to your additional pipelines directories::
+This should be set to a list of comma-separated strings that contain full paths to your additional pipelines directories::

     SCANCODEIO_PIPELINES_DIRS=/var/scancodeio/pipelines/,/home/user/pipelines/